-Employees earn annual leave over the time they have worked so by the end of March you will have accrued (and should be able to take) at least one week of your annual entitlement for 2020.
+Employees earn annual leave over the time they have worked e.g. after three months of work you will have accrued (and should be able to take) at least one week of your annual entitlement.
 Your employer may also let you take "future" annual leave now.

-Your employer may require you to take annual leave during this period.
-Normally, they should consult with employees 1 month prior to requiring this.
+Your employer may require you to take annual leave at particular times.
+Normally, employers should consult with employees 1 month prior to requiring this.
 However, in the current circumstances if you don't want to take your annual leave your employer may give you the option of taking unpaid leave instead of paid annual leave.

-It is worth noting that you may cancel the leave if you are sick.
+It is worth noting that you may cancel the leave if you are sick and this is medically certified.

-• Unauthorised Absence
+Unauthorised Absence